Ridwan2606/COMP206-Software-Systems-W2020/LabC/README.md

 The error code will then necessarily be in $? after the exit/return command.
 This error code will be an int ranging from 0 - 255.

-Also, if you have a function that return a value which you're sure will be between 0 to 255, instead of going with global/command substitution/eval method, you can return an "error" code (more like a status code) that correspond to that value using "return".
+Hence, if you have a function that return a value which will be between 0 to 255, instead of going with global/command substitution/eval approach, you can somewhat trick your way by returning an "error" code
+(more like a status code) that correspond to that value using "return".
 The value will then be stored in $? .